Black Lives Matter: Footage of Rayshard Brooks shooting released

 Surveillance video footage of the moment an Atlanta police officer chased and shot an unarmed black man in the parking lot of an Atlanta restaurant has been released.

-Rayshard Brooks, 27, was reported to police for sleeping in a car blocking the Wendy's drive-through, and was shot after he failed a field sobriety test and resisted arrest, authorities said.
+Rayshard Brooks, 27, was reported to police for sleeping in a car blocking the Wendy's fast-food drive-through, and was shot after he failed a field sobriety test and resisted arrest.

-The footage, released by the Georgia Bureau of Investigation, shows Mr Brooks firing a Taser toward the officer, who chased him through the car park before shooting and killing him.
+The footage, released by the Georgia Bureau of Investigation (GBI), shows Brooks firing a Taser toward the officer, who chased him through the carpark before shooting and killing him.

-A video posted to social media showed Mr Brooks grappling with two officers attempting to arrest him, with one appearing to try to stun him with the Taser after Mr Brooks threw a punch at him.
+A video posted to social media shows Brooks grappling with the two officers attempting to arrest him, with one appearing to try to stun him with the Taser after Brooks threw a punch at him.

-As Brooks ran away, appearing to hold the Taser, one officer chased after him, holding another stun gun.
-Then, in one video, several gunshots were heard.
+As Brooks runs away, appearing to hold the Taser, one officer chases after him, holding another stun gun.
+Then, in one video, several gunshots are heard.

-The GBI initially said in a statement that witnesses described Brooks being shot "in the struggle over the Taser".
+The bureau initially said witnesses described Brooks being shot "in the struggle over the Taser".

-But after obtaining Wendy's surveillance video, the bureau revised its account, saying it "was based on the officer's body cam which was knocked off during the physical struggle, preventing the capture of the entire shooting incident".
+But, after obtaining Wendy's surveillance video, it revised its account, saying it "was based on the officer's body cam which was knocked off during the physical struggle, preventing the capture of the entire shooting incident".

-"During the chase, Mr Brooks turned and pointed the Taser at the officer," the bureau said, adding that "the officer fired his weapon, striking Brooks".
+"During the chase, Mr Brooks turned and pointed the Taser at the officer," the bureau said, adding that "the officer fired his weapon, striking Brooks."

 POLICE CHIEF RESIGNS, DEADLY FORCE 'NOT JUSTIFIED'

-The release of the surveillance footage follows Atlanta Mayor Keisha Lance Bottoms announcement earlier that Police Chief Erika Shields had resigned over Mr Brooks' murder.
+The release of the surveillance footage follows Atlanta Mayor Keisha Lance Bottoms announcement that police chief Erika Shields had resigned over the fatal shooting.

-Amid mounting rage over the killing, Ms Bottoms announced Chief Shields' decision and called for the immediate termination of the officer involved in the deadly shooting.
+Amid mounting rage over the killing, Bottoms called for the immediate termination of the officer involved.

-"While there may be debate as to whether this was an appropriate use of deadly force, I firmly believe that there is a clear distinction between what you can do and what you should do," Ms Bottoms told reporters.
+"While there may be debate as to whether this was an appropriate use of deadly force, I firmly believe that there is a clear distinction between what you can do and what you should do," Bottoms told reporters.

 "I do not believe that this was a justified use of deadly force.

-"What has become abundantly clear over the last couple of weeks in Atlanta is that while we have a police force full of men and women who work alongside our communities with honour, respect and dignity, there has been a disconnect with what our expectations are and should be as it relates to interactions with our officers and the communities in which they are entrusted to protect."
+"What has become abundantly clear over the last couple of weeks in Atlanta is that, while we have a police force full of men and women who work alongside our communities with honour, respect and dignity, there has been a disconnect with what our expectations are and should be as it relates to interactions with our officers and the communities in which they are entrusted to protect."

-The Georgia Bureau of Investigation said it was asked by the Atlanta Police Department to investigate the incident, and anger has swept across the US over the deadly police shooting, which comes amid the Black Lives Matter movement and protests over George Floyd's death.
+Atlanta Police asked the Georgia Bureau of Investigation to investigate the incident, which comes amid the Black Lives Matter protests over George Floyd's death.

-"The killing of #RayshardBrooks in Atlanta last night demands we severely restrict the use of deadly force," former Democratic candidate Stacey Abrams wrote in a tweet.
+"The killing of #RayshardBrooks in Atlanta last night demands we severely restrict the use of deadly force," former Democratic candidate Stacey Abrams tweeted.

 "Yes, investigations must be called for – but so too should accountability.
 Sleeping in a drive-thru must not end in death."